Last Updated on: 27th September 2023, 08:29 pm

 Mycoplasmosis takes its name from the Mycoplasma gallisepticum bacteria.

-Mycoplasmosis is predominantly a respiratory illness, with symptoms including coughing, sneezing, heavy breathing, and discharge from the beak.
+Mycoplasmosis is primarily a respiratory illness, with symptoms like coughing, sneezing, heavy breathing, and discharge from the beak.
 Inflammation of the eyes and hocks can also arise.

-However, mortality rates are low, especially in parrots.
-The Australian Veterinary Journal confirms that treatment with the antibiotic oxytetracycline is usually effective.
+Mortality rates are low, especially in parrots.
+The Australian Veterinary Journal confirms that treatment with the antibiotic oxytetracycline is usually highly effective.

 Psittacosis (Avian Chlamydiosis)